LeonaMc/ZeroDayAs3/README.md

 # How to run:
 1. Ensure database, user and password have all been created in MySQL Command Line Client.<br />
 2. Project uses Java 8.
 If project doesn't run, check Java version.<br />
-3. Go to the folder where the project is stored and type the following to run the App:<br />
+3. In the terminal, go to the folder where the project is stored and type the following to run the App:<br />
 mvn spring-boot:run<br />
 4. Go to web browser and type the following to direct you to the login page of the App:<br />
 localhost:8080/login<br />

 # Diary:

 Leona:

        Creation and styling of login and registration pages.